 Handball Equipment List

-Handball is a fast-paced sport in which two teams try to score by throwing a ball in the opponent's goal, which is kept by a goalkeeper.
-As the name of the sport indicates, in handball, players use their hands to pass the ball and to score.
+Handball is a fast-paced sport in which two teams try to score by throwing a ball into the opponent's goal, which is guarded by a goalkeeper.
+As the name of the sport indicates, in handball, players use their hands to pass the ball and score.
 The game is played indoors on a court with a small ball so players can hold it and throw it using only one hand.

 Handball equipment can be very similar to those used in other indoor court sports, such as basketball or volleyball.
 Knee and elbow pads designed for any of these sports would also work for handball.
 The unique equipment used in handball are the balls, goals, shoes, and handball wax.

 The first things needed to play handball are a ball, two goals, and a court.
 If you're a coach who's trying to run a practice, it is a good idea to have plenty of balls and some cones to be used in drills.
 Coaches might also benefit from basic coaching gear, like a whistle and a handball clipboard.

 - Ball Bags